whoami

 Support

-I am personally supported by a GEM Fellowship and an ARCS Scholarship.
-Additionally, a project I am working on with my advisors is supported by an NSF-Amazon Fairness in AI Research Award.
+I am personally supported by a GEM Fellowship.
+My research is additionally supported by an NSF-Amazon Fairness in AI Research Award.